Waste.net

 (minus = less than plus = more than)

-Loop #1. - This stream contains the minus 6" down to plus 2" fraction of mixed E-Scrap that is subjected to the identification & segregation process for clean commodity extraction.
-Any unsorted material remaining in this 6" fraction is sent into a secondary size reduction step and is reduced into an under 2" fraction.
-This material is feed back (regenerated) into the sizing process to be divided into the remaining 3 size fractions.
+Any unsorted material remaining in this 6" fraction is sent into a secondary size reduction step and is reduced into an under 2" (smaller than 5 cm) fraction.
+This material is feed back (regenerated) into the sizing process to be reduced and divided into the remaining 3 size fractions.

-Loop #2. - This fraction contains a minus 2" down to plus 1/4" E-Scrap material, that is segregated to extract any clean commodity.
-Any remaining unsorted minus 2" fraction is size reduced in a third step shredder to under 1/4" in size and that material is returned to the size classification process and divided into the two remaining fractions
+Any remaining unsorted minus 2" (smaller than 5cm) fraction is size reduced in a third step shredder to under 1/4" (smaller than 0.635cm) in size and that material is returned to the size classification process and divided into the two remaining fractions

-Loop #3. - This is a minus 1/4" down to a plus 10 mesh sized fraction that from this freshly liberated material clean commodity may be extracted.
-Any of the contaminated or mixed remaining minus 1/4" fraction is pulverized or milled and returned to the size classification stage.
+Any of the contaminated or mixed remaining minus 1/4" (smaller than 0.635 cm) fraction may be pulverized or milled (ball mill) and returned to the size classification stage.
 Any materials that have been milled and do not pass through the minus 10 mesh are isolated, identified and sent for designated processing.

-Loop #4. - This material is a minus 10 mesh powder or particle size referred to as FINES that have been freshly liberated and is prepared for extraction and may be gravity separated or electrostaticly segregated into clean commodities.
-The remaining non-metallic fines or residual mixed fraction may be directed for thermal reduction, at which point the hydrocarbons or any organic volatiles are dealt with for disposition in the Recovery 2.0 process.
+Loop #4.
+(FINES) - This material is a minus 10 mesh powder (smaller than 2mm) or particle size referred to as FINES that have been freshly liberated and is prepared for extraction and may be gravity separated or electrostatic segregated into clean commodities.

 The segregated or mixed metallic fines fraction typically contains the highly desirable strategic and exotic or trace heavy metals fraction which are commonly prepared for hydrometallurgy or electrochemical refining.